THE HOTEL TITO: A NOVEL (audiobook) by Ivana Bodrozic. Translated by Ellen Elias-Bursac

 The story follows the girl as she and her friends go to school and try, unsuccessfully, to blend in with the local children, the activities and pranks they participate in at the refugee camp/hotel and their long wait for an apartment or a house that they can call their very own.
 Most importantly, they await any word on their father who was part of a spirited, but ultimately failed defense of Vukovar.

-The Hotel Tito sheds some light on a mostly forgotten bit of history, but only a little bit of light.
+The Hotel Tito sheds some light on what is, sadly, a mostly forgotten bit of history.
+But, this novel only offers a little bit of light.
 I learned much more about the war and about Croatia researching this review than I did listening to this audiobook.
 There is precious little context and most of the action is told from a detached point of view of a child so the reader/listener has almost no chance to learn much about the situation.
 I felt as confused as the child must have, but I am not sure if that was the intention since the story continually mentions cities, generals and politicians.

 The problem, I am sure, is that this book was intended to be read by people who have a great deal of familiarity with the events of the 1991-1995 war.
 Unfortunately, I remember only the vaguest of outlines about what went on during the war.
 If you are clueless about this war, skip this book (or do a lot of pre-reading research).